OpenEvalProject/evals/manuscripts/elife-92563/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/92563/elife-92563-fig1-v1.jpg)

-**Figure 1.:** Fmr1 knockout (KO) mice.(A) Schematic illustration of dentate circuit organization and recordings of action potentials (APs) from MCs.
+**Figure 1.:** (A) Schematic illustration of dentate circuit organization and recordings of action potentials (APs) from MCs.
 Note, for simplicity and clarity, we only show one type of interneurons (IN) with axons terminating onto distal dendrites of a granule cell (GC).
 The arrow indicates axons of GCs projecting to CA3.
 ML, molecular layer; GCL, granule cell layer.
 (B) Sample traces of spontaneous APs recorded at different membrane potentials from MCs in wildtype (WT) (black) and Fmr1 KO (red) mice.
 (C) Summary data for experiments exemplified in (B) showing decreased number of APs at membrane potentials of –61 through –55 mV in KO MCs.
 Scatter circles indicate individual data points for this and all subsequent bar graphs in this study.
 (D) Determination of AP threshold and rheobase by a ramp current injection (lower trace, ramp rate 0.15 pA/ms).
 Only the first APs (arrows, which were expanded and aligned by the time of threshold in inset) were used to estimate AP parameters.
 The horizontal lines (inset) indicate threshold of the first APs.
 In the lower panel, RbWT and RbKO denote rheobase current intensity at threshold time point, and the area (integrating time and input current) enclosed by dotted line, current ramp and RbWT (or RbKO) are rheobase charge transfer.
 (E–H) Summary data showing decreased number of APs during 2 s ramp (E), increased voltage threshold (F), rheobase (G), and rheobase charge transfer (H) in KO MCs.
 (I–N) AP upstroke maximum rise rate (I), rise time (J), fall time (K), duration (L), peak potential (M), and amplitude (N). *p<0.05; **p<0.01; ns, not significant.
 The statistical data are listed in Supplementary file 1.
 Data are mean ± SEM.

 Abnormal neural excitability in FXS has been often linked to dysregulated expression and/or function of various ion channels (Deng and Klyachko, 2021), and particularly the family of K+ channels, which control neuronal excitability by regulating the action potential (AP) threshold, duration, frequency, and firing patterns.
 Kv7 (KCNQ) channels are a subthreshold-activated and non-inactivating K+ conductance that plays key roles in regulating neuronal excitability throughout the brain (Brown and Passmore, 2009; Delmas and Brown, 2005; Jones et al., 2021; Liu et al., 2021), including hippocampal neurons (Gu et al., 2005; Incontro et al., 2021; Martinello et al., 2015; Peters et al., 2005).
 Increasing evidence suggests that Kv7 channels contribute to synaptic plasticity, learning/memory, and behavior (Baculis et al., 2020), and their dysfunction contributes to a variety of neurodevelopmental disorders (Baculis et al., 2020; Gilling et al., 2013; Jentsch, 2000; Jones et al., 2021; Liu et al., 2021; Miceli et al., 2015; Miceli et al., 2008; Nappi et al., 2020; Peters et al., 2005; Springer et al., 2021).
 Two members of the Kv7 family (Kv7.2 and Kv7.3) have been identified as targets of FMRP’s translational regulation (Darnell et al., 2011), yet it is unknown whether Kv7 expression/function is affected by FMRP loss and plays a role in pathophysiology of FXS.